configcat/docs/website/docs/sdk-reference/elixir.md

 ]}
 ```

-- You must implement (either explicitly or implicitly) the ConfigCache behaviour
-- It is the responsibility of the calling application to supervise the cache if it needs to be supervised.

 :::info
 The Elixir SDK supports *shared caching*.
 You can read more about this feature and the required minimum SDK versions [here](/docs/advanced/caching/#shared-cache).
 :::